 Career Options with a Master of Education in Higher Education

 Whether you’re interested in student affairs, marketing, financial aid, or alumni relations, this degree can help you prepare to land your higher education dream job.
 Here’s a closer look at some of the unique and exciting career options you’ll be able to pursue with your Master of Education in Higher Education.

 Master of Education (EdD) in Higher Education Overview with Program Director Dr. Jason Morris

-Hear from the program director of the online Master of Education (M.Ed.) in Higher Education, Dr. Jason Morris.
+Hear from the former program director of the online Master of Education (M.Ed.) in Higher Education, Dr. Jason Morris.
 He’ll speak about what you can expect to learn, the study concentration areas available, and what sets our MEd apart from others.

 Student Spotlight: Raymond Craft, Jr.

 Not everybody is blessed with a clear path in life.
 Some of us struggle to find our way.
 Raymond Craft, Jr. can certainly relate; before he discovered Abilene Christian University, he faced considerable obstacles.